material-motion/material-motion/specifications/runtime.md

 An Intention instance represents a plan of motion.

-An Intention instance could be a named object with no data, e.g. SquishableIntention.
+**Examples**: An object named Squishable could be a type of Intention.
+A generic object named Tween could also be a type of Intention.

-Another Intention instance might have data, such as `fromValue`, `toValue`, and an `easingCurve`.
+**Configuration**: Intentions can have configurable properties.

 ## Commit Intentions